xcube-dev/xcube-cds/README.md

 ### Pre-release tasks

+ - Make sure that dependencies and their versions are up to date in the `environment.yml` file.
+In particular, check that the required xcube version is correct and that required version numbers of packages which are also transitive xcube dependencies (e.g. xarray) are compatible with xcube's requirements.
  - Make sure that all unit tests pass and that test coverage is 100% (or as near to 100% as practicable).
  - Remove any pre-release (‘dev’, ‘rc’ etc.) suffix from the version number in